Commencing your tenancy

 Renters should also ensure that their visitors are not disrupting neighbours when walking from your premises to their vehicles.

 At no time should cars or any type of vehicle be parked on any lawns, gardens or any area not created for, or designated as a vehicle parking area.

-Damage to lawns and landscaping can be costly and will be billed to the tenants.
+Damage to lawns and landscaping can be costly and will be billed to the renters.

 Unless a pet is specifically noted on your tenancy agreement, you must get permission before bringing any animal to the property.

-Some landlords allow pets, some don’t.
+Some owners allow pets, some don’t.
 This can also vary if living in units or apartments where Owners Corporation rules are effective.

 All Barry Plant offices have a zero tolerance policy on rental arrears.
 You may be served with a notice to vacate if you fall into arrears and have failed to make contact with your property manager.

 Barry Plant conducts a routine inspection at rental properties after the first 3 months and approximately every 6 months thereafter.

 The main purpose is to provide a report to the owner that you are maintaining the property and also to check for any repairs that may be required.
 Here’s what we look out for: